Show All Answers

 W. Worth has 40 elderly and disabled units consisting of 37 one-bedroom and three handicap one-bedroom units.

-When your name reaches the top of the waiting list you will be notified when a unit or voucher is available.
-At this time your income, assets, criminal history, landlord, and personal references will be verified.
+Applicants come to the top of the waiting list according to the preference ranking, date, and time of their application.
+Grapevine residents or individuals who work in Grapevine are given a higher preference.
+All who fall within the estimated income limits set forth by HUD annually are eligible.
+When your name reaches the top of the waiting list, you will be notified when a unit is available.
+At this time, your income, assets, criminal history, landlord, and personal references will be verified.

 Two or more persons, who are not so related, but are regularly living together, and can verify shared income or resources who will live together in Authority housing

 Elderly familyNear elderly familyDisabled familyDisplaced personSingle personThe remaining member of a tenant familyA foster care arrangementA kinship care management

 Other persons, including members temporarily absent (e.g., a child temporarily placed in foster care or a student temporarily away at college) may be considered a part of the applicant family’s household if they are living or will live regularly with the family.
 (24 CFR 5.403)

 The Grapevine Historic Preservation Commission (HPC) serves the public both as a steward for these districts and as a facilitator to property owners of historic landmarks or in historic districts.
 It provides assistance, at no charge, to owners by helping them plan modifications they may be considering and guides owners through the application process necessary to implement those changes.